Program Overview

 Note: A minimum grade of C is required in all courses applied to any area of emphasis in this major.

-Students planning to transfer to a four-year university are cautioned that this degree may not meet all of the lower division requirements for transfer into a particular major; however, through careful educational planning with a counselor, this degree would offer a solid foundation in the transfer process.
-Students should consult with a coun selor for specific information regarding their intended major at their target transfer institution.
+Students planning to transfer to a four-year university are cautioned that this degree is not intended to meet all of the lower division requirements for transfer into a particular major; however, through careful educational planning with a counselor, this degree would offer a solid foundation in the transfer process.
+Students should consult with a counselor for specific information regarding their intended major at their target transfer institution.

-1. Complete Residency, Scholarship, Basic Compe-tency, Specific Area, and General Education require-ments for the Skyline College Associate Degree
+1. Complete Residency, Scholarship, General Education, and Graduation requirements for the Skyline College Associate Degree;

-2. Successfully Complete 18 units in one of the following areas of emphasis
+2. Successfully complete 18 units from an areas of emphasis.

 This area of emphasis integrates the study of the world around us by developing analytical skills needed to understand the physical world and the human beings who occupy it, including the artifacts they produce.